-This turkey Marsala uses thin turkey cutlets, making a relatively lean and delicious dish, and it takes just minutes to prepare and cook.
-Our dinner was ready (with some quick angel hair pasta and a salad) in under 30 minutes, and there was very little mess.
+This turkey Marsala uses thin cutlets, making a relatively lean and delicious dish, and it takes just minutes to prepare and cook.
+The dinner can be ready (with some quick angel hair pasta and a salad) in under 30 minutes, and there's very little mess.

 Serve the turkey with a variety of vegetables or a salad for a light meal, or make a heartier dinner with angel hair pasta or roasted potatoes.

-- 1 to 1 1/4 pounds turkey breast cutlets (about 6 thin cutlets or 4 thick cutlets)
+1 to 1 1/4 pounds turkey breast cutlets, about 6 thin or 4 thick cutlets

-- In a large skillet or saute pan over medium heat, melt the butter with 1 tablespoon of the olive oil.
+In a large skillet or sauté pan over medium heat, melt the butter with 1 tablespoon of the olive oil.
 When the butter is hot and foaming, add the cutlets.
-Cook for 2 minutes on each side (3 minutes if your cutlets are thick).
+Cook for 2 minutes on each side.
 Remove to a plate and set aside.
 If your cutlets are thin, you might have to do this in two batches.

-- Add the chopped shallots to the saute pan and cook stirring, for 2 minutes.
-Add the sliced mushrooms and continue cooking until the mushrooms are tender, about 3 to 4 minutes.
+Add the chopped shallots to the sauté pan and cook stirring, for 2 minutes.
+Add the sliced mushrooms, if using, and continue cooking until the mushrooms are tender, about 3 to 4 minutes.

-- Add the Marsala wine and chicken broth to the saute pan; bring to a boil over high heat, scraping browned bits off of the bottom of the pan.
+Add the Marsala wine and chicken broth to the pan; bring to a boil over high heat, scraping browned bits off of the bottom of the pan.
 Cook until the juices are reduced and thickened, about 5 minutes.
-(The sauce will thicken more when you add the cutlets back to the pan.)

-- Serve with a salad and hot cooked angel hair pasta or thin spaghetti, or serve with roasted potatoes.
+Serve with a salad and hot cooked angel hair pasta or thin spaghetti, or serve a side of roasted potatoes.